harievenad05/Article/Article/README.md

 for pods use swift language version - 4.2

 Created by WYNOT-MAC on 26/03/19.
-Copyright © 2019 WYNOT-MAC.
+Copyright © 2019 HARIE-MAC.
 All rights reserved.